Kalavani 2: Plot

-Arivazhagan (Vimal) continues his fraudulent existence with a new friend Vicky (RJ Vigneshkanth) in tow.
+Arivazhagan (Vimal) continues his fraudulent existence with a new friend Vicky (RJ Vigneshkanth) in town.
 When the Panchayat elections are announced Arivazhagan 's uncle and his lover Maheswari (Oviya) father are contesting for the Local body elections.
 The Kalavani plans to file nomination on his own hoping that either side would pay him off to avoid splitting of votes and cheats Panchayat (Ganja Karuppu) to finance this scheme.